 This creamy corn soup is sweet and savory made with fresh sweet summer corn, thickened with a potato and topped with salty queso fresco or cotija cheese.

 I love this soup, and this is the perfect time of year to make it with summer corn at it’s sweetest!
 The temperatures we were having last week were in the high nineties and soup was the last thing on my mind.
 But finally we are back in the eighties, and a bowl of soup is always comforting to me.

-Inspired from a Colombian soup called Crema De Mazorca from the Andean region of Colombia, this soup is sweet and creamy, made with fresh summer corn.
-I didn't use any cream, instead it's simmered in low fat milk and thickened with a potato, once pureed it's thick and velvety.
-Then I finished it with some crumbled queso fresco and fresh cilantro with gives it that sweet-savory finish that we love in my home!
+Inspired from a Colombian soup called Crema De Mazorca from the Andean region of Colombia, this corn soup is sweet and creamy, made with fresh summer corn.
+I didn’t use any cream, instead it’s simmered in milk and thickened with a potato, once pureed it’s thick and velvety.
+Then I finished it with some crumbled queso fresco and fresh cilantro which gives it that sweet-savory finish that we love in my home!